 My Dad gave me my first camera.
 A battered, pull out bellows, manual 35mm film camera, (I've seen one in a museum!).
 I had to guess the exposure which, though a pain in the bum, is actually is a really good way to learn about light.

 It all felt rather wonderful and very modern (Shows what I knew...I had to manually set the shutter with a lever!) and as the shutter released the moment froze and something inside of me changed.
 I have never been without a camera since.
 You name it, I will photograph it.

-However quality counts and I now use a pair of classic, and still wonderful, Canon 5d full frame cameras fitted with Canon 24 - 70mm F2.8 L series wide angle and 70 - 200mm telephoto L series lens.
+My amazing work buddies are now a Canon 5d Mark 111 full frame camera fitted with Canon 24 - 70mm F2.8 L series wide angle and 70 - 200mm telephoto L series lens (extremely good lenses, I have bought cars that cost less!).
 I love the quality of the portraits the full frame sensor produces, especially in low light.

 My "carry it always" camera is a Panasonic GF1 micro 4 thirds sensor with a 20mm F1.7 ( a very special little lens) and 45 -175mm lumix lenses.

 I grew up using slide film and rotary projectors, I had my own black and white darkroom and watching a print appear is truly magic, though in truth I don't miss the smell of the chemicals.
 I shoot in RAW and process images using a Ezio ColourEdge CS240 monitor and Adobe Lightroom and Photoshop CC